joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 >>> plt.ylabel("price")
 ~~~
 {: .python}
-Finally create a legend to remind us which symbols are `price` and `predicted_price`.
+Finally create a legend to remind us which symbols are `price` and `predicted_price` and show the plot.
 ~~~
 >>> handles,labels=plt.gca().get_legend_handles_labels()
 >>> plt.legend(handles,labels,loc=2)